dhall-lang/dhall-lang/standard/semantics.md

     here </> import₀ = import₁
     canonicalize(import₁) = import₂
-    Γ(import₂) = "…"                         ; Read the raw contents of the file
+    Γ(import₂) = "s"                         ; Read the raw contents of the file ────────────────────────────────────────
-    ────────────────────────────────────────
-    Δ × Γ ⊢ import₀ as Text @ here ⇒ "…" ⊢ Γ
+    Δ × Γ ⊢ import₀ as Text @ here ⇒ "s" ⊢ Γ

 If the import is protected with a `sha256:base16Hash` integrity check, then: